 It is worth noting that checking your VPN for leaks is not a one-time thing, it should be a constant check, but I have not found a better way to do this.

 I do not recommend using CyberGhost with Tor.
-It works just fine but as I explained CyberGhost VPN servers do not offer the same level of protection on every occasion.
-Using Tor over VPN when it’s easy for websites and third parties to discover that I’m using a VPN is a bad idea for me.
+It works just fine, but as I explained, CyberGhost VPN servers do not offer the same level of protection on every occasion.
+Using Tor over a VPN when it's easy for websites and third parties to discover that I'm using a VPN is a bad idea for me.

 However, I found a fascinating side of this on CNET related to Kape being located in the UK and having a subsidiary in the US (and Germany):

-I don’t know how this is accurate but I don’t expect the author would leave it there if it wasn’t.
+I don't know how this is accurate, but I don't expect the author would leave it there if it weren't.

-There is also another concern about CyberGhost tracking user activity, also part of the CNET review.
+Another concern about CyberGhost tracking user activity is also part of the CNET review.
 According to a CyberGhost spokesperson in August 2019 CyberGhost

 CyberGhost's policy states that it keeps no logs of any activity or connection logs, including all of your online traffic, websites visited, data content, and DNS queries.